JonDum/ractive-datatable/README.md

 `editable`: globally allow/disallow editing

 `filter`: A string to filter the rows on.
-Searches through all cells with `indexOf`, displaying only rows that match and cells with matches are highlighted.
+Searches through all cells with a case-insensitive RegEx and displays only rows that match.
+Cells with matches are highlighted.

 `columns`: Array specifying which columns to display and order (any keys missing in this array will not be shown).
 If left `undefined`, the datatable will extract columns from the first item in the data array.